-The beautiful Burmilla is one of the newest breeds to be officially recognized by the Cat Fanciers Association.
-They came about as the result of an accidental mating between a Burmese and a Chinchilla Persian in 1980s United Kingdom.
+The beautiful burmilla is one of the newest breeds to be officially recognized by the Cat Fanciers' Association.
+It came about as the result of an accidental mating between a Burmese and a Chinchilla Persian in the 1980s.
+This sturdy yet elegant cat boasts a silvery-white coat and almost appears to be wearing eyeliner—and nose liner!
+The breed, while still relatively rare, is beloved by its enthusiasts for being playful, inquisitive, and gentle.

-Coat Color: Comes in a wide variety of colors and patterns, most commonly they are silver-white with tips or shading that can include black, blue, chocolate, cream, lilac and tortoiseshell
+Coat Colors: Silver-white with tips or shading that can include black, blue, chocolate, cream, lilac, and tortoiseshell

 Eye Color: Green